ajmalabu/google-contact-csv/README.md

   1. `init.py` - Contains the script
   2. `contacts.csv` - Google contact csv template
   3. `contacts.txt` - Txt file template to convert to csv

+## Usage

+Simply enter the paths to your txt file and the csv file template in the appropriately named variables.